aslamdoctor/rearrange-woocommerce-products/CONTRIBUTING.md

 npm run watch
 ```

 **Step 4:** You can now work on the PHP, JS and CSS files.
-Please follow the [WordPress Coding Standards](http://make.wordpress.org/core/handbook/coding-standards/) and also .
+Please follow the [WordPress Coding Standards](http://make.wordpress.org/core/handbook/coding-standards/).

 Step 3: Open a pull request.